agoessling/cmd_vivado/README.md

 ```

 The provided `Makefile` shows how to combine `cmd_vivado` with a build tool for
 a rudimentary workflow.
-Verbosity can be increase with `make VERBOSE=1`.
+Verbosity can be increased with `make VERBOSE=1`.

 ## Example Project